 Of these two symbols, the phoenix is the more recent addition.
 In the past, masculinity and femininity was represented by a dragon and a tiger/tigress.

-The Ba-Gua, or the Eight Triagrams, symbol is a complex diagram that directly showcases a large part of the Taoist teachings.
-In this respect, the Ba-Gua is different to most other religious or spiritual symbols, which tend to be simpler in design.
+The Ba-Gua, or the Eight Trigrams, the symbol is a complex diagram that directly showcases a large part of the Taoist teachings.
+In this respect, the Ba-Gua is different from most other religious or spiritual symbols, which tend to be simpler in design.